Skip to Main Content

 Electronic Resources and Starting Points

-You might need to start by learning a little about foreign or international law.
+You might need to start with basic information about foreign or international law.
 These resources will also be useful as sources for your research project, for background and to lead you to other secondary and primary sources.

 Oxford International Law databases: